 “It almost made it worse because I had to watch everyone else working out,” she said.

-She had, prior to the TBI, been building toward her first competition, the Nutrithority NPC Denver Open in March (Witt only started lifting weights three years ago, the goal at the time being to look good in a wedding dress).
+She had, prior to the traumatic brain injury, been building toward her first competition (Witt had only started lifting weights two years earlier, the goal at the time having been to look good in a wedding dress).
 An Instagram group of friends posting about their training in preparation for it became so hard to read that she “got off Instagram and Facebook,” she said.

 At the same time, she recognized that she was still recovering.
 When she went to fill her Lovenox prescription after leaving UCH, she couldn’t remember her phone number.
 She’d had it since high school.